lmd-code/lmdjsutils/LmdStorage/README.md

 - Unlike cookies, local storage is only accessible within its own domain/sub-domain.
 In other words, it is strictly scoped to the same-origin.
 The domains `example.com`, `www.example.com`, `foo.example.com`, as well as `https://example.com` (encryption enabled) and `http://example.com` do not have access to each other's local storage.
 - Likewise, local storage is not accessible cross-site either -- `test.com` can not access local storage from `example.com`.
 - However, a third-party script running within your site could still access your domain's local storage, so *do **not** use it to store sensitive data*.

+---

+**Note:** As with all scripts in this repository, I made this for my own small projects where dependency on a larger, more feature-rich, library would be overkill.
+Feel free to use if you think it's helpful for your projects.